alan-turing-institute/tapas/docs/source/modelling-threats.rst

 ----------------------------------

 The attacker is typically assumed to have some knowledge of the synthetic data generation method.
-This is represented by a ``prive.threat_models.AttackerKnowledgeOnGenerator``, that is mostly a wrapper over the generator.
+This is represented by a ``tapas.threat_models.AttackerKnowledgeOnGenerator``, that is mostly a wrapper over the generator.
-`PrivE` implements a range of possible knowledge.
+``TAPAS`` implements a range of possible knowledge.

 .. list-table::
     :widths: 20 80